What is COVID-19?

 So it’s a little complicated.
 Weather and Safety Leave is a tool, not a right.
 Ideally we’ll be able to get most folks on a telework agreement.

 At this time, Sheppard AFB continues to train and produce highly qualified, mission-ready Airmen.
 We will continue to monitor the local situation and make changes as needed.
 That being said, Airmen will still be recruited, report to Basic Military Training, come to Sheppard or one of our detached locations for pipeline training, and then PCS to their first duty assignment, with a few exceptions.

-Airmen in Training (AiT) with orders to go to a Level 3 country will be diverted to a different location.
-Please contact you Student Assignments Counselor for further guidance on your assignement.
+Airmen in Training (AiTs) with orders to go overseas will proceed to their assignment.
+Please contact your Students Assignment Counselor for further guidance on your assignment.